theintegrative/hugo-depoyment/README.md

 # hugo-depoyment

-In the comming days/weeks this repository will be updated with some nice features.

-Use it and play with the files as you like
+This hugo deployment is moved to a gitlab ci pipeline that you can find [here](https://github.com/theintegrative/theintegrative.net).
+You can still use this repository but it will not be updated anymore.